Sigmar Gabriel: Early life and education

 Gabriel was born in Goslar, West Germany, son of Walter Gabriel (1921–2012), a municipal civil servant, and Antonie Gabriel (1922–2014), a nurse.
 Gabriel's parents divorced in 1962, and for the next six years he lived with his father and grandmother Lina Gabriel, while his sister lived with their mother.
 After a lengthy custody battle his mother was awarded custody for both children in 1969.

 Gabriel's father was a Lutheran originally from Hirschberg im Riesengebirge in Silesia (now Poland), while his mother was a Catholic originally from Heilsberg in the Ermland (Warmia) region of East Prussia who had most recently lived in Königsberg; both parents came as refugees to West Germany during the flight and expulsion of Germans at the end of the Second World War.

-Sigmar Gabriel has described his family history as a "wild story of flight and expulsion" and noted that his parents dealt with the trauma of expulsion in different ways.
-According to Gabriel, his father was physically and emotionally abusive to him and was an enthusiastic supporter of the national socialist ideology "until his dying breath;" However, Walter Gabriel never saw active service during the war due to suffering from polio.
+Gabriel described his family history as a "wild story of flight and expulsion" and noted that his parents dealt with the trauma of expulsion in different ways.
+According to Gabriel, his father was physically and emotionally abusive to him and was an enthusiastic supporter of the Nazi Party "until his dying breath;" However, Walter Gabriel never saw active service during the war due to suffering from polio.
 His mother was involved in relief and solidarity work for Poland during the period of martial law in Poland.

 Sigmar Gabriel attended school in Goslar, and served as a soldier in the German Air Force from 1979 to 1981.
 He studied politics, sociology and German at the University of Göttingen from 1982 and passed the first state examination as a grammar school teacher in 1987 and the second state examination in 1989.